If there’s one thing I’ve learned from my dad’s recent heart issues, it’s this:

 Now that we’ve gotten that out of the way, here’s my step-by-step approach to engaging with your doctor and getting these blood tests:

 - Document all of the questions and concerns that you might have.
-The average doctor’s visit is 17.4 minutes.
+The average doctor’s visit is 17.4 minutes long.
 If you don’t ask questions, and bring up your concerns, there’s no opportunity for the health provider to engage and to help.

 - Find a doctor who will use nutrition as a tool to promote wellness, prevent disease, and possibly reverse existing conditions.
 Sometimes it’s difficult to tell, so check out this resource: Plant Based Doctors, which was built by friend of NMA, Matt Jager.